teach-afp/www/input/lecture2.md

 * A deep embedding is easier to extend.
   - Adding new operations (by adding new constructors).
-  - Adding new run functions.
+  - Adding new run functions (e.g., inspection/debug printing).
   - Adding optimizations (e.g., by data type manipulation).

 * Most of the time you get a *mix* between shallow and deep embedding.